Why Friendships Fail After Divorce

 Suddenly, your pain becomes filtered through a lens of pre-existing biases, turning neutral facts into ammunition for imagined narratives.
 They might find themselves unconsciously aligning with one side, interpreting actions through the warped prism of their pre-existing convictions.

-This can manifest in subtle ways, from guarded silences to barbed comments, ultimately eroding the foundation of trust and creating an emotional chasm that’s hard to bridge.
 It’s essential to remember that these reactions, however hurtful, are often rooted in their own history, and not a reflection of your worth, or the validity of your experience.
-Navigating this dynamic requires patience, clear communication, and a willingness to acknowledge the impact of their past perceptions on the present reality of your heartbreak.

 The Pitfalls of Friends Taking Sides in Your Divorce: